Getting a SMAS facelift in New York, NY

 Dr. Jacono, an expert SMAS facelift doctor, usually performs the SMAS facelift under local anesthesia or a twilight anesthetic (sedation) without general anesthesia.
 You will be asleep for the procedure and will not feel anything but you will not have the additional risks associated with general anesthesia.
 The SMAS procedure should last approximately 1 ½ hours long.
 Post-surgery, the majority of patients return home the same day of the procedure.

-Patients will need to wear a bandage around their face for a full day and their head should be elevated with three pillows when sleeping.
+Patients will need to wear a bandage around their face for a full day and their heads should be elevated with three pillows when sleeping.
 During a visit on the following day with Dr. Jacono and his staff, they will ensure that everything is looking perfect and healing properly.
 At that time, the bandages will be removed and some bruising and swelling will be seen.

 In general, patients should be able to return to work within one to two weeks following their procedure.
 There will still be some swelling and bruising but nothing that should prevent patients from returning to work and most normal activities.